nburrus/tuxpaint/docs/fr_FR.UTF-8/README.txt

                  Si vous maintenez le bouton de la souris enfoncé et déplacez la souris, elle dessine au fur et à mesure que vous vous déplacez.

+                 Some brushes are animated — they change their shape as you draw them.
+A good example of this is the vines brush that ships with Tux Paint.
+These brushes will have a small "filmstrip" icon drawn on their Selector buttons.

+                 Other brushes are directional — they will draw a different shape depending on what direction you are painting with them.
+An example of this is the arrow brush that ships with Tux Paint.
+These brushes have a small 8-way arrow icon drawn on their Selector buttons.

+                 Finally, some brushes can be both direction and animated.
+                 Examples of this are the cat and squirrel brushes that ship with Tux Paint.
+These brushes will have both the "filmstrip" and 8-way arrow icons.

                  Pendant que vous dessinez, un son est joué.
 Plus la brosse est grosse, plus le son est grave.